gbagan/gmark/README.md

     ./test -w ../../demo/play/play-workload.xml -o ../../demo/play/play-translated

+where the parameters are:
+- -w : the query workload in internal format generated at step 1.
+- -o : the output directory for the translations of the queries

 **3. Generation of the query workload interface**

     ./test -w ../../demo/play/play-workload.xml -t ../../demo/play/play-translated -o ../../demo/play/play-interface

+where the parameters are:
+- -w : the query workload in internal format generated at step 1.
+- -t : the translations of the queries generated at step 2.
+- -o : the output directory for the query workload interface

 # For more details about the gMark project, please refer to our technical report: http://arxiv.org/abs/1511.08386

-# Mark will be demonstrated in VLDB 2016
+# gMark will be demonstrated in VLDB 2016

 If you use gMark, please cite: